 - Students entering BBCC for the first time must apply for admission and pay an application fee.
-Applications may be completed online at www.bigbend.edu or the form may be obtained at the Admissions/Registration Office, Building 1400, at any Washington State high school or community college, on the BBCC website at www.bigbend.edu or by calling 509.793.2061. - Transfer students must send for official college transcripts.
+Applications may be completed online at www.bigbend. edu or the form may be obtained at the Admissions/ Registration Office, Building 1400, or by calling 509.793.2061. - Transfer students must send for official college transcripts.
 Transcripts should be mailed to: Admissions/Registration, Big Bend Community College, 7662 Chanute Street, Moses Lake, WA 98837-3299.